-Reporting Entity
+Financial Reporting Entity

 The Agency is not considered a component unit of the Town.
-The Town has no authority to approve the Agency's budget nor does it have any responsibility for the debt, financing deficits or fiscal management of the Agency.
+The Agency is a separate entity and operates independently of the Town.
+The Town does not have the ability to impose its will upon the Agency through the appointment process, has no authority to approve the Agency's budget nor does it have any responsibility for the debt, financing deficits or fiscal management of the Agency.